Medicare Advantage Plans in Tennessee

 TN Medicare Advantage Plan Costs

-The average monthly premium in 2023 for Medicare Advantage in Tennessee is $17.08.
-However, there are several Medicare Advantage plans that have a $0 premium.
+The average monthly premium that Tennesseans pay in 2024 for Medicare Advantage in is $18.29.
+However, everyone in the state has access to $0 premium plans.
 This means you will not pay any additional premium beyond your Part B premium to have a Medicare Advantage plan.
 While this may seem like a great deal, it’s important to find a plan that meets your needs.
 If you choose a Part C plan with a $0 premium but still need to purchase other coverages to meet your needs, you may not be getting the value you had hoped for.

 Medicare Advantage Plan Eligibility and Enrollment in Tennessee